mizchi/coffeefilter/README.md

 * Supports template inheritance with the `base` function, and injecting content into the parent template with the `block` function.
 * `yield` has been renamed to `cede` to work with newer CoffeeScript versions

+TODO:

+* Clean up the code (a lot, and rewrite the template inheritance thingy)
+* Allow for partials (or use express3 functionality for it)
+* More...

 Not safe for production use...